-Bill Whitlock is a name that you can’t avoid if you spend much time in the audiovisual industry.
+Bill Whitlock is a noteworthy guy in the audiovisual industry.
 Originally I thought Bill had something to do with Whitlock, an AV integration company, but that is a different and equally well-known Whitlock.
 Bill is a brilliant engineer.
 He holds two patents related to balanced audio circuits and AC voltage regulation.
 However he takes educating very seriously.
 He could have easily made it by in life without educating, so I have to assume that it’s a labor of love to bring neophytes up to speed.
 It probably doesn’t hurt his company, Jensen Transformers, brand either.

 I’ve never considered a ground loop isolator the optimum solution for a problem.
 I’ve even worked on designs where a senior consultant spec’d unbalanced passthrough audio plates with input transformers (ground loop isolators) at the rack.
 The solution at the time seemed ungainly, a value-engineered approach to a problem that should be solved with balanced audio circuits.